 The volumes of transferred addresses reached a peak in 2022 and declined in 2023.
-In the case of APNIC the peak occurred in 2020, and the APNIC 2023 volume is comparable to the volume transferred in 2012.
-If address transfers are being used to perform a post-allocation address redistribution function, then the demand for this function appears to be waning across 2023.
+In the case of APNIC the peak occurred in 2020, and the APNIC 2024 volume is comparable to the volume transferred in 2013.
+In the RIPE and ARIN regions address transfers are still growing in total volume, while in APINC the volume of IPv4 address transfers has largely waned.

-The aggregate total of addresses that have been listed in these transfer logs since 2012 is some 278 million addresses, or the equivalent of 16.5 /8s, which is some 7% of the total delegated IPv4 address space of 3.7 billion addresses.
+The aggregate total of addresses that have been listed in these transfer logs since 2012 is some 309 million addresses, or the equivalent of 18.4 /8s, which is some 8% of the total delegated IPv4 address space of 3.7 billion addresses.
 However, that figure is likely to be an overestimation, as a number of address blocks have been transferred multiple times over this period.